 4. Play with him.
 Don't use toys as a replacement for you.
 Buddy adores you and wants to interact with you.
 Simply plopping him in a pile of toys and walking away won't do the trick.
 If he seems bored with his toys, show him the ones that squeak or throw that ball across the yard so he can see it bounce.
 He won't know all of the fun things his toys can do unless you show him and play alongside him.

 Pick up a variety of durable dog toys.
-Every dog is different, has different preferences and may interact with toys differently.
+Every dog is different, has different preferences, and may interact with toys differently.
 For instance, Ruby only plays with tennis balls, but Buddy might prefer toy bones or squeaky toys.
-If your pup is food motivated, keep him busy by feeding him his dinner inside a hollow toy.
-Fill up the toy with his kibble and a touch of peanut butter to seal it in.
-He’ll learn to love that toy and will run to get it when dinnertime comes around.
-Even if you have a big stash of toys, they don’t all need to be out all the time.
-Keep his mind working and feed his curiosity by rotating his toys every night.
-Before you head off to bed, pick up the toys he was playing with at dinner and replace them with his rubber bone and ball.
-He’ll be less likely to get sick of his toys.
+If your pup is food motivated, keep them busy by feeding them their dinner inside a hollow toy.
+Fill up the toy with kibble and a touch of peanut butter to seal it in.
+They'll learn to love that toy and will run to get it when dinnertime comes around.
+Even if you have a big stash of toys, they don't all need to be out all the time.
+Keep their mind working and feed their curiosity by rotating toys every night.
+Before you head off to bed, pick up the toys they were playing with at dinner and replace them with something different.
+Your dog will be less likely to get sick of their toys this way.

 Watch your fingers when playing with your canine pal.
-He may unintentionally nip your hand if your fingers get in the way during a play session.
-If this happens, don’t yell at him.
-Just leave him with his toy and walk away.
-Yelling can scare him, making him think that you think playing with toys is bad.
-You’ll have to start your training all over.
+They may unintentionally nip your hand if your fingers get in the way during a play session.
+If this happens, don't yell.
+Just leave them with their toy and walk away.
+Yelling can scare your dog, making them think that you think playing with toys is bad.
+You'll have to start your training all over.

 When introducing a new toy, make sure you supervise your furry friend in the beginning.
-If he shreds it apart he can choke on some of the small pieces.
+If they shred it apart, they could choke on some of the small pieces.
 Quickly take away broken pieces or toys that are missing parts.